Would you like to advertise on My Plastic-free Life? Please read the following:

 I disclose my material relationships, policies and business practices.
 My readers will know the difference between editorial, advertorial, and advertising, should I choose to have it.
 If I do sponsored or paid posts, they are clearly marked.

 When posting a review, I fully disclose any free samples I receive from companies within the body of the post.
 I do not accept money for writing reviews.
-I do participate in some affiliate programs, and when there are affiliate links within the body of the post, I will disclose them within that post.
+I do participate in some affiliate programs, and I may earn a small fee when readers purchase items via product links in my posts.

 My words and opinions are my own.
 I do not feel beholden to advertisers, PR reps, merchants, or others who wish to gain from a relationship with this blog.
 I select relationships carefully because not only is my personal reputation on the line, but the whole purpose of My Plastic-free Life, which is to help create a better world through learning to live with less plastic.

 People have asked me if I live off of the income generated through My Plastic-free Life.
 The answer is a resounding no. The high standards I set for advertising are such that I make only enough to support My Plastic-free Life.
 I can travel to blogging conferences, for example, or take field trips to learn about plastic recycling.
-In order to keep a roof over my head and food in my belly, I do freelance accounting work.
+In order to keep a roof over my head and food in my belly, I do freelance bookkeeping work.
 But thanks for asking!